sbtourist/nimrod/README.md

 Here, *metric_id* is the name of the specific metric you want to read.

-You will always get the latest metric value, but you can also access its time-series history as follows:
+You will always get the latest metric value, but you can also access its time-series history:

     GET /logs/log_id/metric_type/metric_id/history